 - Chinese Cabbage

 According to Sustainable Market Farming, Tokyo Bekana was first cultivated in Japan and descendants of Chinese loose-heading celery cabbages (pe Tsai).
-It is widely grown in rural Japan as well as in ex-pat Asian farming communities worldwide.
+It is widely grown in rural Japan and in ex-pat Asian farming communities worldwide.

 Tokyo Bekana is Out of this World